blackdaemon/yatline-tab-path.yazi/README.md

 # yatline-tab-path.yazi

-An addon for [yatline.yazi](https://github.com/imsi32/yatline.yazi) to allow colorizing the `tab-path` section.
+An addon for [yatline.yazi](https://github.com/imsi32/yatline.yazi) to allow colorizing the `tab_path` section.
-You can have separate colors for the path and the filter and also customize the filter labels.
+You can have separate colors for the path and for the filter and also customize the filter labels.

 ## Requirements